Difference Between Stock and Option

 Key Differences

 - It is similar to 2 persons betting against each other on future stock value.
-The person who speculates that the price of the stock will go down would sell call stock Options (known as writing option) to the other person (option holder) who speculates that the price of the stock is going to go up.
+The person who speculates that the stock price will go down would sell called stock Options (known as writing options) to the other person (option holder) who speculates that the stock price will go up.

-- It allows the buyer to buy the stock at a fixed price, no matter how much the value of the stock appreciates during actual purchase.
-Then either sell the call options on to another buyer at a higher price or exercise the right vested in the call options to buy the stock from the seller at the lower agreed price.
-Thus buyer benefits from the appreciation through the option but does not own the stock yet.
+- It allows the buyer to buy the stock at a fixed price, no matter how much the stock's value appreciates during the purchase.
+Then either sell the call options to another buyer at a higher price or exercise the right vested in the call options to buy the stock from the seller at the lower agreed price.
+Thus the buyer benefits from the appreciation through the option but does not own the stock yet.

 - Also, Stock options are used as a risk management tool where they act as insurance policies against a drop in stock prices.
 At the cost of the option’s premium, the investor has insured themselves against losses below the strike price.
 This type of option practice is also known as hedging.